koenbres04/ResetOptimization/README.md

 The file `lss_reader.py` has the class LSSReader that allows you to easily gather data from .lss-files (LiveSplit splits files).
 See the example file `celeste_example.py`.

+If you have questions feel free to dm me (the owner of this repository) in discord at CodingDragon04#6339 or send me an email if I don't respond there.

 ## Room for improvement
 - Models are only models.